 National Trust Back to Backs (not on walk)

 The area of Small Heath where the Peaky Blinders originated, was back then an area of back-to-back housing that became slums and were eventually knocked down.
-Today, an example of what living in these conditions was like exists at The National Trust’s Back to Back museum on Hurst Street in Birmingham City Centre.
+Today, an example of what living in these conditions was like exists at The National Trust’s Back to Back museum on Hurst Street in Birmingham City Centre (booking is essential).
 These carefully restored, atmospheric 19th-century courtyard of working people’s houses give an atmospheric glimpse into the lives of the ordinary people who helped make Birmingham an extraordinary city.

 On a fascinating guided tour, you can step back in time at Birmingham’s last surviving court of back to backs; houses built literally back-to-back around a communal courtyard.
 Moving from the 1840s through to the 1970s, discover the lives of some of the former residents who crammed into these small houses to live and work.
 With fires alight in the grates, and sounds and smells from the past, experience an evocative and intimate insight into life at the Back to Backs.

 All images and route information are Copyright Walk Run Cycle Limited – you are free to use if you attribute and link them to “WalkRunCycle.com”